1955 Frazer Nash Le Mans Coupé

 Introduced in 1953, complementing the company's successful open sports cars, the Le Mans Coupé was the first closed Frazer Nash to enter production.
 It used the new parallel-tube chassis frame, around which was wrapped a beautiful full-width alloy body that, with its curvaceous lines and horizontal front grille, hinted at the forthcoming Sebring roadster.
 The chassis boasted independent front suspension, rack-and-pinion steering, torsion bar rear suspension and twin-leading-shoe brakes, while the engine was, of course, the 1,971cc six-cylinder Bristol.
 Of the nine cars completed, three would race at Le Mans, the most successful being chassis number '186', which finished 13th overall in 1953 (winning its class) and 11th overall in 1954.

 It could be argued that Frazer Nash's reputation is scarcely justified based on the number of cars built.
 However, it is greatly to the firm's credit that despite a lack of resources it achieved so much in international competition in the immediately post-war years.
-This well-documented Le Mans model affords the opportunity for the discerning collector to acquire part of the legend.
+This exceptionally well-documented Le Mans model affords the opportunity for the discerning collector to acquire part of the legend.
 Additional, it has the most important cachet of being eligible for all the most prestigious motor sports events including the Tour Auto, Mille Miglia, Goodwood Revival and, of course, Le Mans.